 There are barely any smartphones left that have a dedicated headphone jack.
 Naturally, Bluetooth has become a necessity in the world of wireless headphones.

 However, Airplane mode switches off Bluetooth on all Android smartphones.
 While users can turn it back on, it is an unnecessary step.
-One new Android 11 feature is Bluetooth will remain on in airplane mode if it is connected to a wireless device.
+One new Android 11 feature is that Bluetooth will remain on in airplane mode if it is connected to a wireless device.

-Apart from the Android 11 features mentioned above, there are under the hood changes such as more support for the 5G network as well as foldable devices.
+Apart from the Android 11 features mentioned above, there are several under the hood changes such as more support for the 5G network as well as foldable devices.